zoldello/fencing/README.rst

 ============
 Algorithms
 ============
 You can find the code for distributing pools in **service/pool.py**.
-I created an Order dictionary (regulars dictionaries do not guarantee ordering) while the key is a club and the value of fencers associated to the club.
-The fencers are sorted by skills, beginning with the most skilled.
-I scrap off each fencers, starting from most talent, off each club; and then place them in a list.
-I continue this process until there are no fencers in the dictionary.
-When the dictionary is empty, I place the fencers in the pool in a sepentine manner.
+Here is a summary of how the fencers are distributed among pools:

+ - I created an order dictionary where the keys club-names and the values are a list of fencers
+ - In the ordered dictionary, the list of fencers are sorted by skill
+ - I pop (physically remove) the top fencer off the ordered dictionary, from all teams.
+ - I sort the fencers based on skill.
+Then place them in another list.
+I sort based on skill in on iteration and reverse this order in the next; to prevent cluttering off the most talented in one pool (more information later.)
+ - I do this until the order dictionary is empty.
+I ignore clubs that become empty.

+This arrangement creates a serpentine-order of fencers based on talent, where in one section (based off club-count) you have the order based off the most skilled and in this next section you have sorting in reverse of this, and this alternates.
+I then get this list and distribute the fencer amongst the pools.:

 To create pools, I find the modulus between fencers-count and 6.
 If the remainder is greater than 1, I repeat this but with 7.
 If the remainder is also greater than 1, I divide fencers in groups of 5.